 By: Darrick O’Dell

 We see these issues arise in news reports across the country.
-A recent case brought against the University of Cincinnati illustrates the complex nature of the world students and educators operate in.
-If two students have a sexual encounter which seems consensual but for their intoxication, who, if anyone, should face consequences?
-Jane Roe, female plaintiff, has filed suit against the University of Cincinnati, et al. in the 6th US District Court, for the Southern District of Ohio, (TN Federal Courts are within the jurisdiction of the 6th Circuit), docket number 1:18-cv-312.
-Jane has brought suit claiming a violation of her due process rights, violation of U.S.C. § 1983 and violation of Title IX.
+A recent case brought against the University of Cincinnati illustrates the complex nature of the world students and educators operate.
+If two students have a sexual encounter that seems consensual but for their intoxication, who, if anyone, should face consequences?
+Jane Roe, the female plaintiff, has filed suit against the University of Cincinnati, et al. in the 6th US District Court, for the Southern District of Ohio, (TN Federal Courts are within the jurisdiction of the 6th Circuit), docket number 1:18-cv-312.
+Jane has brought a suit claiming a violation of her due process rights, violation of U.S.C. § 1983, and violation of Title IX.